What are buying motives?

 Bandwagon

-Is Mr Larsen buying the new house because it is a popular house and there are many others who want to get their hands on it too.
-Then Mr. Larsen is buying from the Bandwagon motive.
-When you choose to buy from the Bandwagon motive, you are buying the same as many others.
+If Mr. Larsen buys the new house because it's a popular house and there are many others who also want to get their hands on it.
+Then Mr. Larsen buys based on the Bandwagon motive.
+When you choose to buy based on the Bandwagon motif, you buy the same as many others.

 Snob

-Mr Larsen buys the new house because it is very rare and unique.
-Then Mr. Larsen is buying from the snob motive.
-The snob motive is the opposite of the bandwagon motive.
-When you choose to buy from the Snob Motive, you want to stand out and own something special.
+If Mr. Larsen buys the new house because it is very rare and unique.
+Then Mr. Larsen buys based on the Snob motif.
+The Snob motif is the opposite of the Bandwagon motif.
+When you choose to buy based on the Snob motif, you want to stand out and own something special.

 Veblen

-Is Mr Larsen buying the new house because it is more expensive than the houses his friends or neighbours have.
-Then Mr. Larsen is buying from the Veblen motive.
-When you choose to buy from the Veblen motive, you want to exude a certain kind of status so that friends, neighbours or others might look up to you.
+Does Mr. Larsen buy the new house because it is more expensive than the houses his friends or neighbors have.
+Then Mr. Larsen is buying based on the Veblen motive.
+When you choose to buy based on the Veblen motive, you want to exude a certain kind of status so that friends, neighbors or others might look up to you.

 Thrifty

-Is Mr Larsen buying the new house because it really is a bargain and he is getting a lot for his money.
-Then Mr Larsen is buying from the Thrifty motive.
+Is Mr. Larsen buying the new house because it really is a bargain, where he gets a lot for his money.
+Then Mr. Larsen buys based on the Thrifty motive.
 The Thrifty motive is the opposite of the Veblen motive.
-When you choose to buy from the Thrifty motive, you want to get a good deal and are not afraid to tell your friends and family what a good dealer you are.
+When you choose to buy based on the Thrifty motive, you want to get a good deal and aren't afraid to tell your friends and family how good a dealer you are.